 Iconic fashion magazine Vogue is among the most influential print media on the planet.
 The Bodoni typeface was created as a way of experimenting with thick and thin elements blended into a single font.
 It lends a degree of elegance and drama to the magazine normally associated with these traits.

-20 Best Free License Fonts You Can Include In Your Brand Style Guide Today
+20 Best Free License Fonts You Can Include in Your Brand Style Guide

-If you look for a quick and effective solution for your brand typography, then look no further than the below list of free, downloadable fonts in each category that are going to provide a difference to your business identity.
+If you look for a quick and effective solution for your brand typography, then look no further than this list of free fonts in each category, which you can download online for free.

 Sans Serif Fonts